 Romanian Papanasi Recipe with sour cream and jam, or fried no-yeast cheese doughnuts, a dessert that tastes like heaven, and we are so proud of it.
 It only takes a few basic ingredients to put it together, but be sure that everybody will fall in love with them.

 What are papanasi?

-Papanasi (read papanashi) are a traditional Romanian dessert made of cow’s cheese.
+Papanasi (read papanashi) are a traditional Romanian dessert made of cow’s cheese, eggs, bicarb of sofa and flour, and flavoured with lemon zest.
 They are similar to a fried donut that is topped with a donut ball, and served with lots of sour cream and jam.

 Now, there are two types of papanasi, the fried ones, and boiled papanasi.
 Of course, the boiled ones are healthier, but you will agree with me that fried are tastier.
 Right?

-Eaach ball will be divided into 2, one ball will be bigger.
-From the bigger ball, we will shape a round donut with a hole in the middle, where the second one will be the shape of a ball (see photo above).
+- Each ball will be divided into 2, one ball will be bigger.
+From the bigger ball, we will shape a round donut with a hole in the middle, where the second one will be the shape of a ball (see photo below).